Module 2. Kutuktin: Storytelling and Life Lessons from Home

 The Filipino culture and its many indigenous communities are no different from cultures with a rich oral history, which are recounted through storytelling.
 Every culture values storytelling as a means of entertainment, education, cultural preservation and instilling moral values.
 Storytellers make these narratives come alive through lively improvisations and embellishments.

-The written word did not reach the Ifiallig (the people of Barlig) until the early 20th century.
-For thousands of years the traditions of the people in this region were handed down orally through generations.
+According to Pia Arboleda, the written word did not reach the Ifiallig (the people of Barlig) until the early 20th century.
+For thousands of years, the traditions of the people in this region were handed down orally through generations.
 Long ago, the Ifiallig would sit around the fires of the ator (village council-house) to listen to tales of their hero-ancestors like Linmipaw and Amfusnun.
 When work in the payyiw (ricefields) is done, venerable elders and umu-ufok (storytellers) recount these stories in their own language they call Finallig.
-These ub-ufok (stories), handed down for many generations, serve as a record of their history, genealogy and cultural traditions.
+These ub-ufok (stories), handed down for many generations, serve as a record of their history, genealogy, and cultural traditions.

 Is storytelling part of your culture?